2009/10 NSW & Australian Lightning Sprint Series

 Steering:

-KSE Gen II Power steering box that is fed by a KSE high pressure pump.
-We top all of this off with a light weight aluminium steering wheel and a quick release hub to remove the steering wheel when required.
+KSE Gen II Power steering box that is fed by an electric power steering pump from a Holden Astra.
+We top all of this off with a light weight carbon fibre steering wheel and a quick release hub to remove the steering wheel when required.

 Drive Line: